Medowhill/pl_articles/en/4/index.md

 It is the second article about functional programming.
-The previous article discussed immutability, recursion, functional lists, and tail call optimization.
+The last article discussed immutability, recursion, functional lists, and tail call optimization.
 This article focuses on functions.
 It defines a *first-class function* and a way to use *anonymous functions* in Scala.
-Besides, it generalizes the functions defined in the previous article by using first-class functions.
+Besides, it generalizes the functions defined in the last article by using first-class functions.
 It also introduces *option types*, which handle erroneous situations in a functional way.
 I write the article based on the second Scala seminar, "First-Class Functions," of the fall semester in 2018.
 [The slides](/files/scala/18f/2_fcf.pdf), [the code](/files/scala/18f/2_fcf.zip), and [the video](https://youtu.be/5JhkobMgAj0) of the seminar are available on-line.

 ## First-Class Functions